NeedleVoid/Needlevoid/README.md

 ☆ I like also listening to music, any types really (I hate Disco Polo, but somehow I like few songs from this type lol)

 ☆ I love drawing sometimes (even if I'm not artist tbh), read books, collecting keychains and LPS, trying also rn do cosplay (but I'm not doing everything from scratch because I'm not that talented sadly ;-;)

-☆ I'm not giving my discord to random people, even if I have many profiles linked on my straw

 I think that's all...I prob add something when I have free time or remember something.
 Cya